Car insurance

 Classic cars in pristine condition will gain value the older they get rather than depreciate like regular cars.

-If you think your car qualifies as a classic car, talk to your existing car insurer and find out whether your vehicle is eligible for classic car cover.
+If you think your car qualifies as a classic, talk to your existing car insurer to find out whether it is eligible for classic car cover.

 If it is, get a quote and ask about any discounts.
 Once you have a price, shop around or talk to a specialist broker to compare multiple quotes.